terrorizer1980/balena-cli/doc/cli.markdown

 ## env rm ID

-Remove a configuration or environment variable from an application, device or service, as selected by command-line options.
+Remove a configuration or environment variable from one or more applications, devices or services, as selected by command-line options.

 Variables are selected by their database ID (as reported by the 'balena envs' command) and one of six database "resource types":